 Preparing your child for surgery

-Deaf children may require surgery for lots of reasons including:
+Deaf children may need surgery for lots of reasons including:

-- having a bone conduction hearing implant, cochlear implant, or another implantable device fitted
+- having a bone conduction hearing implant, cochlear implant, or another implant fitted

 - having reconstructive surgery (such as with microtia)